Floydlang/floyd/docs/floyd_systems.md

 Floyd Speak: this is the basic way to create logic.
 The code is isolated from the noise and troubles of the real world: everything is immutable and pure.
 Time does not advance.
 There is no concurrency or communication with other systems, no runtime errors.

 Floyd Systems: this is how you make software that lives in the real world, where all those things happens all the time.
 Floyd allows you create huge, robust software systems that you can reason about, spanning computers and processes, handling communication and time advancing and faults.
-Floyd Systems are built ontop of Floyd Speak logic.
+Floyd Systems are built on top of Floyd Speak logic.

 Floyd uses the C4 model to organize all of this.
-C4 model https://c4model.com/
+Read more here: https://c4model.com/

 GOALS

 1. Allow you design reliable systems and reason about them.
 Systems with many computers, processes and threads -- concepts beyond functions, classes and modules.
-It represent those concepts through out: at the source code level, in debugger, in profiler etc.
+It represent those concepts through out: at the source code level, in debugger, in profiler and so on.
-2. Provide simple and robust methods for doing concurrency, communication, parallelisation, errors handling etc.
+2. Provide simple and robust methods for doing concurrency, communication, parallelization, errors handling, etc.
-3. Allow extreme performance and profiling.
+3. Allow extreme performance and profiling capabilities.
-4. Support nextgen visual programming and interactions.
+4. Support next-gen visual programming and interactions.